kmisiewicz/kmisiewicz.github.io/about.md

 permalink: /about/
 ---

-Just graduated and I'm looking for a job.
+Working as a Unity developer.

-Most of my project were done in Unity.
-Currently I'm working on a VR game.
+In my spare time I'm working on a VR game.

 ### Contact me